ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 ![enter image description here](https://lh3.googleusercontent.com/WkV7BkGU8anaCn3OqpkRfRbBc-9k_wZVzCPQV-Rs_605F2P12tfqdC7Uv6B0yFUvSMzSol-e62679GvJsRMUb82Vi8cl=s900)

-### Acknowledgment
+### Thank you very much!
-* Thank you to my brother who passed away 2 years after we have created this cloud desktop.
-He was the one to created the graphics and icons.
-Unfortunately, he also orphaned his son whom I will help go through with his life alone without parents.
+* Thank you to my brother who passed away while we are developing this cloud desktop.
+He was the one who created the graphics and icons.
+Unfortunately, he also orphaned his son so kindly pray for him.
 - Thank you as well to all the people who supported our social media campaigns through their likes and comments.
-Special mention to my wife, my sister-in-law, school mates and even strangers who supported us in their own little ways.
+Special mention to my wife who managed the start-up, my sister-in-law, school mates and even strangers who supported us in their own little ways.
-* Thank you to all the open source developers whom we have included the libraries inside the ULAPPH Cloud Desktop
+* Most of all, thank you to all the open source developers whom we have included the libraries inside the ULAPPH Cloud Desktop

 ### List of Open Source Libraries Used
 * TBD